AntAntonov/links_app/README.md

 AWS Backup plan is set to back up the EC2 instance.

+CloudWatch alarm that monitors the instance and automatically reboots the instance is added.

 Application Files
 user_data_EC2: the script used for launching the instance. config.php: Contains the application configuration settings, including database connection information.